BinaryIgor/blog/posts/modular-monolith-and-microservices-data.md

 **As [we already know](/modular-monolith-and-microservices-modularity-is-what-truly-matters.html), modularity matters more than whether we have one or many deployment units - single monolith or multiple services.** The principles used to decide how many modules a system should have, and what exactly they are, should be based on the functionalities the system provides and the responsibilities it carries.
 Module design should have little or nothing to do with whether we would like to have one, two, three or ten separate services (deployment units).
 Systems should be divided into logical, functional modules that are as independent as possible; in an ideal world, every module would not know anything about other modules and contain everything required to provide its functionality and fulfill its responsibilities.

 Today, we will not focus on the principles and heuristics by which to decide on the exact module structure.
 We will not reiterate well-known facts: **[microservices are not a cure for bad design (architecture)](https://www.ufried.com/blog/microservices_fallacy_5_design/) and are [rarely needed for performance reasons](/how-many-http-requests-can-a-single-machine-handle.html); they mostly serve as an organizational tool, allowing many teams to work in parallel more easily**.
-It is also debatable whether completely separate units of deployment (processes) are required to achieve this; I will address it in a future post/article (link will follow).
+It is also debatable whether completely separate units of deployment (processes) are required to achieve this; [I will address it in a future post/article](/modular-monolith-and-microservices-work-deployments-scalability.html) (*added 2025-11-28*).

 Instead, let's talk about *the Data - its ownership, boundaries, consistency and synchronization*.